DAOD 5040-3, Unaccounted-for Military Fatalities from Past Operations

 2.3 The DND and the CAF are committed to ensuring dignity for Canada’s unaccounted-for military fatalities and for providing closure for their families through:

-1. efforts to identify newly-discovered human remains believed to be those of such fatalities and for whom a death certificate has been issued; and
+1. efforts to identify newly discovered human remains believed to be those of such fatalities and for whom a death certificate has been issued;

-2. provision of an interment ceremony and a marked grave.
+3. provision of a burial, interment, rededication or dedication ceremony and a marked grave.

 National and International Obligations